ItsMindstorm/Trustrobot/README.md

 Trustrobot, the web app that filters your news to only bring reliable news sources!
-Due to how the app fetches news, you have to install MAMP, otherwise the app will throw errors and not run!
+Due to how the app fetches news, you have to install MAMP, otherwise the app will not be able to fetch news and not run!
+This is due to the fact that I am using the free version of the newsapi at newsapi.org with the paid version, you would be able to run the app from anywhere and anytime.

 How to use:
 1) Clone this repository